Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Computational results

-\subsection{Pareto Front and Cost of Fairness Examination}
+\subsection{Pareto front and cost of fairness examination}

-For this study, we focus on the "eil51" instance with $m = 5$.
-The omission of other instances is intentional, as the trends observed for "eil51" are consistent across all instances.
-Our objective is to compute the Pareto front for the bi-objective MTSP formulations $\mathcal{F}_{\mathrm{bi-obj}}^{\varepsilon}$ and $\mathcal{F}_{\mathrm{bi-obj}}^{\Delta}$.
-To achieve this, we apply the scalarization technique outlined in Proposition \ref{prop:scalarization}, varying the values of $ \alpha $ to construct the Pareto front.
+For this study, we focus on the ``eil51'' instance with $m = 5$.
+The omission of other instances is intentional, as the trends observed for ``eil51'' are consistent across all instances.
+The choice of this particular instance is also arbitrary.
+The objective of this section is to compute the Pareto front for the bi-objective MTSP formulations $\mathcal{F}_{\mathrm{bi-obj}}^{\varepsilon}$ and $\mathcal{F}_{\mathrm{bi-obj}}^{\Delta}$.
+To achieve this, we apply the scalarization technique outlined in Proposition \ref{prop:scalarization}, varying the values of $\alpha$ to construct the Pareto front.
 The Pareto fronts for $ \mathcal{F}^{\varepsilon}_{\mathrm{bi-obj}} $ and $ \mathcal{F}^{\Delta}_{\mathrm{bi-obj}} $ are presented in Figure \ref{fig:pareto}.
 From the plot, it is evident that the "min-sum" and "min-max" solutions represent the two extreme cases for the MTSP.